The Silver Chair: Plot summary

 Jill and Eustace are flown to the marshes on the northern edge of Narnia where they meet their guide, Puddleglum, a gloomy but stalwart Marsh-wiggle.
 They journey toward the giant-lands north of Narnia.
 Hungry and suffering from exposure, they meet the Lady of the Green Kirtle accompanied by a silent knight in black armour.
 She encourages them to proceed northward to Harfang, the castle of the "Gentle Giants", who she says would be glad to have them at their Autumn Feast.
 Jill and Eustace, overcome at the thought of comfort and warmth, are eager to go; only Puddleglum argues against the journey to Harfang.
 After a long journey in harsh weather, and braving a mysterious chasm in a driving snowstorm, they are welcomed at Harfang.

 From the castle the three see that in the snowstorm they had blundered through the ruins of a giant city in the valley below, thereby missing Aslan's second Sign.
-They also see the words "Under Me" engraved on the road, which is the third Sign.
+They also see the words "Under Me" engraved on the cliff, which is the third Sign.
 Discovering from a cookbook in the kitchen that they are the main course for the Autumn Feast, they make a narrow escape from Harfang.
 Following the Sign, they take shelter in a cave under the ruined city, where they fall down a long dark slope into Underland.

 They are found by an army of underground-dwelling earthmen, who take them aboard a boat across the subterranean Sunless Sea to the city ruled by the Lady of the Green Kirtle.
 She herself is away, but her protégé, a young man, greets the travellers pleasantly.
 He explains that he suffers from nightly psychotic episodes, and during these episodes he must, by the Lady's orders, be bound to a silver chair; for if he is released, he will turn into a deadly green serpent and kill everyone in sight.
 The three travellers determine to witness the youth in his torment, as they sense it could be the key to their quest.

 When the young man is tied to his chair, his "ravings" seem instead to indicate desperation to escape an enchanted captivity.
 After several threats, the youth finally begs the three to release him in the name of Aslan.
 Recognizing this as the fourth Sign, they hesitantly do so, believing that he could indeed be Prince Rilian.
 The young man immediately destroys the silver chair.
-Free from enchantment, he thanks them and declares that he is indeed the vanished Prince Rilian, kept underground by the Lady of the Green Kirtle as part of her plot to conquer Narnia.
+Free from enchantment, he thanks them and declares that he is indeed the vanished Prince Rilian, kept underground by the Lady of the Green Kirtle as part of her plot to conquer Narnia by brainwashing and marrying him.